loiccoyle/loiccoyle.github.io/content/projects/strandify.md

 ## Features

-First and foremost, there are not strings attached (pun intended), it is free and **all processing is done on the client device, the images never leave your device.**
+First and foremost, there are no strings attached (pun intended), it is free and **all processing is done on the client device, the images never leave your device.**

 Once an image is selected, it is loaded into the canvas and the user is able to place "pegs".
 These pegs define the connection points of the string.